-Get accurate measurements of strain, pressure, vibration under extreme testing conditions
+Get accurate measurements of strain, pressure, and vibration under extreme testing conditions

 Automotive testing often occurs under harsh conditions that can wreak havoc on measurements.
 Strain, pressure, and vibration sensors contend with temperatures that can exceed 500°C. Special high-temperature strain gages are welded or bonded to the test article using ceramic cement.
 High-temperature piezoelectric accelerometers measure vibration.
 Exhaust pressure measurement for diagnosing combustion instabilities may require recessed mounts and sensing tubes to protect pressure sensors from the heat.
-Each sensor presents special problems that the signal conditioner must address to ensure valid data.
+Each sensor presents special problems that the signal conditioner must address to ensure accurate data can be collected.

 Dynamic Strain Measurements

-In pressure sensor measurements, applications where the sensor cannot be mounted flush with the exhaust system flow field due to temperature often require the sensor to be recessed at the end of a tube.
+When measuring pressure in applications where the sensor cannot be flush-mounted with the exhaust system flow field due to temperature extremes, the sensor is often recessed at the end of a tube.
 The tube produces an organ-pipe resonance, which amplifies the pressure signal by 20 dB or more.
 This resonance limits the useful measurement bandwidth to about 20% of the first resonance—about 1 kHz for a 1" tube.
 Precision Filters and Kulite Semiconductor Products developed the patent-pending REZCOMP™ technology to extend the frequency response of pressure sensors in real time, with no need for post-processing.

 High temperatures complicate the task of measuring vibration.
-Charge amplifiers condition piezoelectric accelerometers; at temperatures above 500°C, accelerometers often have extremely low insulation resistance across the piezoelectric sensing element.
+Charge amplifiers condition piezoelectric accelerometers: at temperatures above 500°C, accelerometers often have extremely low insulation resistance across the piezoelectric sensing element.
 Using a general-purpose charge amplifier could result in low-frequency gain peaking as high as 20 to 30 dB—causing excessive low-frequency noise, gain errors, or even total saturation of the charge amplifier.
-Precision’s vibration amplifiers are compatible with the highest-temperature accelerometers and exhibit minimal peaking—even with accelerometer shunt resistance as low as 10 kOhm.
+Precision’s vibration amplifiers are compatible with high-temperature accelerometers and exhibit minimal peaking—even with accelerometer shunt resistance as low as 10 kOhm.

 System and Sensor Health